 Stomach (abdominal) pains or cramps are common in pregnancy.
-Though the symptoms are usually normal, they can be a sign of something more serious that needs to be checked.
+Though the symptoms are usually normal, they can signify something more serious that needs to be checked.

 What is normal?

-It’s probably nothing to worry about if the pain is mild and goes away when you change position, have a rest, do a poo or pass wind.
+It’s probably nothing to worry about if the pain is mild and goes away when you change position, have a rest, poo, or pass gas.

 Harmless stomach pains, which can be dull or sharp, may be caused by: